mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 Special Robots and Other Synthetics

-TRAVELLER

 Biological-Initiated
 Avatar Control System
 The opposite of a robot brain controlling a biological body is a biological brain controlling a robotic body using a biologically initiated avatar control system (BIACS).
 This implant acts as a basic avatar controller installed in the controlling biological brain and requires a neural link.
 Using the transceiver component of the neural link, the BIACS allows remote presence in any